-List all available machine system environment variables export

-Reference an environment variable, where \$TOMCAT_HOME points to /home/user/tomcat8 \$TOMCAT_HOME/bin/catalina.sh run
+- List of all the available machine system environment variables. - 2 Reference an environment variable, where \$TOMCAT_HOME points to the /home/user/tomcat8 directory.

 14.12.
 STACKS

 14.12.1.
 Stack overview

 A stack is a workspace configuration template.
 Stacks are used to create workspaces in the User Dashboard.
 The stack includes meta-information such as scope, tags, components, description, name, and identification.
 You can filter stacks by machine type and scope.
 The type is either single machine or multi machine.
 You can also search for a stack by keyword.
 Stacks are displayed in the User Dashboard on the Create a workspace page.